deis/router/README.md

   key: MT1...MRp=
 ```

-#### <a name="default-cert"></a>Default certificate
+#### <a name="platform-cert"></a>Platform certificate

-A wildcard certificate may be supplied in a manner similar to that described above and can be used as a default certificate to provide a secure virtual host (in addition to the insecure virtual host) for _every_ "domain" of a routable service that is not a fully-qualified domain name.
+A wildcard certificate may be supplied in a manner similar to that described above and can be used as a platform certificate to provide a secure virtual host (in addition to the insecure virtual host) for _every_ "domain" of a routable service that is not a fully-qualified domain name.

-For instance, if a routable service exists having a "domain" `frozen-wookie` and the router's default domain is `example.com`, a supplied wildcard certificate for `*.example.com` will be used to secure a `frozen-wookie.example.com` virtual host.
-Similarly, if no default domain is defined, the supplied wildcard certificate will be used to secure a virtual host matching the expression `~^frozen-wookie\.(?<domain>.+)$`.
-(The latter is almost certainly guaranteed to result in certificate warnings in an end user's browser, so it is advisable to always define the router's default domain.)
+For instance, if a routable service exists having a "domain" `frozen-wookie` and the router's platform domain is `example.com`, a supplied wildcard certificate for `*.example.com` will be used to secure a `frozen-wookie.example.com` virtual host.
+Similarly, if no platform domain is defined, the supplied wildcard certificate will be used to secure a virtual host matching the expression `~^frozen-wookie\.(?<domain>.+)$`.
+(The latter is almost certainly guaranteed to result in certificate warnings in an end user's browser, so it is advisable to always define the router's platform domain.)

 If the same routable service also had a domain `www.frozen-wookie.com`, the `*.example.com` wildcard certificate plays no role in securing the `www.frozen-wookie.com` virtual host.

-##### Default certificate example
+##### Platform certificate example

 Here is an example of a Kubernetes secret bearing a wildcard certificate for use by the router.
 The following criteria must be met:

 * Namespace must be the same namespace as the router
-* Name _must_ be `deis-router-default-cert`
+* Name _must_ be `deis-router-platform-cert`
 * Certificate must be supplied as the value of the key `cert`
 * Certificate private key must be supplied as the value of the key `key`
 * Both the certificate and private key must be base64 encoded